-Ping pong vs table tennis is an issue that confuses almost everyone.
-Some say that the sport is given two names, others argue over the seriousness of the game decides the name, and some point out the differences in the way both of the games are played.
+Ping pong vs table tennis is an issue that confuses almost everyone if they are exactly the same game or not.
+Some say that the sport is given two names, others argue over the seriousness of the game decides the name, and some point out the differences in how these two sports are played.

 Table of Contents